Sea Cabins on the Ocean condo guide in Isle of Palms

 Can you rent Sea Cabins on Airbnb or VRBO?

 Yes.
 Short-term rentals are the dominant use — the vast majority of units are active vacation rentals.
 There is no mandatory rental pool.
 Owners choose their own management company or self-manage through Airbnb and VRBO.
 Isle of Palms requires an STR license and charges a 14% combined lodging tax.
+There is no adopted cap on STR permits on Isle of Palms as of 2026.

 What flood zone is Sea Cabins in?